ctfpilot/ctfd-manager/README.md

 # CTF Pilot's CTFd Manager

-CTF Pilot's CTFd Manager is a management API and orhestration tool for [CTFd](https://ctfd.io).
+CTF Pilot's CTFd Manager is a management API and orchestration tool for [CTFd](https://ctfd.io).

 The tool contains a management API that allows for programmatic management of CTFd content, and a Kubernetes listener, that allows for continued deployment of CTFd content.

-The tool listens for new content added as ConfigMaps in a designatet Kubernets namespaces, and automatically uploads them to the connected CTFd instance.
+The tool listens for new content added as ConfigMaps in a designated Kubernetes namespace, and automatically uploads them to the connected CTFd instance.
 When ConfigMaps are updated, the changes are automatically reflected in CTFd.
 When the ConfigMaps are deleted, the content will be hidden from CTFd, instead of being permanently deleted, allowing for recovery if needed.

 > [!NOTE]
 > Currently, initial setup of CTFd, and continued deployment of challenges and pages is supported.